 Revit deals with linked files similar to the way AutoCAD deals with external references.
 There are two different ways in which one file can be linked to another: Overlay and Attachment.
 You can control the method used to link files from within the Manage Links dialog.
-To display this dialog box, in the Manage Project panel of the Manage ribbon, click Manage Links.
+To display this dialog box, from the File menu, choose Manage Links.